-In 2020, the world became familiar with COVID-19, an illness caused by a novel coronavirus and characterized by fever and respiratory symptoms that can progress to death (1-3).
-The Centers for Disease Control and Prevention published recommendations for minimizing the spread of COVID-19 in various health care settings (4), and several leading mental health organizations compiled resources to help guide psychiatric treatment during the pandemic (5-7).
-Li (8) recently provided specific guidance on the prevention and management of COVID-19 in inpatient psychiatric units, and the American Correctional Association (9) disseminated information about correctional settings.
+In 2020, the world became familiar with COVID-19, an illness caused by a novel coronavirus and characterized by fever and respiratory symptoms that can progress to death (1, 2, 3).
+The CDC published recommendations for minimizing COVID-19 spread in various health care settings (4), and several leading mental health organizations compiled resources to help guide psychiatric treatment during the pandemic (5, 6, 7).
+Li recently provided specific guidance on the prevention and management of COVID-19 in inpatient psychiatric units (8), and the American Correctional Association disseminated information about correctional settings (9).
 However, guidance about the challenges posed by COVID-19 in forensic psychiatric institutions is lacking.

 Guidance specific to forensic psychiatric institutions is necessary because these settings differ significantly from both acute-care psychiatric hospitals and correctional institutions.
-In acute-care psychiatric hospitals, length of stay is measured in days, and discharge readiness is primarily based on clinical stability.
+In acute psychiatric hospitals, length of stay is measured in days and discharge readiness is based primarily on clinical stability.
 In contrast, length of stay in forensic hospitals often is measured in months or years, and admissions and discharges are coordinated with, and frequently dependent on, outside agencies, including courts, prisons, jails, and quasi-judicial administrative bodies.
-Most patients in forensic hospitals have histories of serious violence as well as ongoing criminal justice involvement that complicates their care.
-All of these factors present challenges that must be addressed when designing protocols for managing COVID-19 and similar future epidemics of communicable diseases.
+Most patients in forensic hospitals have histories of serious violence, as well as ongoing criminal justice involvement that complicates their care.
+All these factors present challenges that must be addressed when designing protocols for managing COVID-19 and similar future epidemics of communicable diseases.
 This column outlines these challenges and strategies to address them.